Vote'n'Rank: Revision of Benchmarking with Social Choice Theory

-\textbf{Results.} \autoref{table:two_step_borda} in~\autoref{appendix:case_studies} shows that \textsc{DeBERTa} is the winner according to $\sigma^{am}$ and \textit{Borda}.
+\textbf{Results.} \autoref{table:two_step_borda} shows that \textsc{DeBERTa} is the winner according to $\sigma^{am}$ and \textit{Borda}.
 However, it requires more computational resources than the other systems and is mediocre in detecting social biases.
 As a result, it is not the best system in any user-oriented ranking.
 In this scenario, \textit{Borda} tends to favour the distilled systems (\textsc{DistilRoBERTa} and \textsc{DistilBERT}) due to their computational efficiency, which has the highest impact on the ranking with four criteria assigned per task.
-The weights are introduced to increase the impact of performance.
-The weighted \textit{Borda} ranks \textsc{DistilBERT}, \textsc{ALBERT} and \textsc{BERT} as the top-$3$ systems.
-In its turn, the weighted $2$-step \textit{Borda} prefers \textsc{ALBERT} first, followed by \textsc{BERT} and \textsc{DistilBERT}. \textsc{ALBERT} is selected as the winner by the fairness ranking only and occupies the middle positions in the two other rankings. \textsc{RoBERTa} drops down drastically from the second rank ($\sigma^{am}$), while \textsc{GPT2} remains in the least-$3$ systems.
+The weighted \textit{Borda} ranks \textsc{DistilBERT}, \textsc{ALBERT}, and \textsc{BERT} as the top-$3$ systems.
+In its turn, the weighted $2$-step \textit{Borda} prefers \textsc{ALBERT} first, followed by \textsc{BERT} and \textsc{DistilBERT}. \textsc{ALBERT} is selected as the winner by the fairness ranking only and occupies the middle positions in the two other rankings. \textsc{RoBERTa} drops down drastically from the second rank ($\sigma^{am}$), whilst \textsc{GPT2} remains in the least-$3$ systems.

-\textbf{Case study discussion.} Overall, our setup follows \textsc{DynaBoard}~\citep{dynaboard}, where the economic concept of MRS is used to compare performance, efficiency, and fairness metrics, followed by the weighted average score as the final ranking.
-Unlike the \textsc{DynaBoard} results, we find that the average performance ranking is not preserved when using our voting rules.
+\textbf{Case study discussion.} Overall, our setup follows \textsc{Dynascore}~\citep{dynaboard}, where the microeconomic concept of MRS is used to compare performance, efficiency, and fairness metrics, followed by the weighted average score as the final ranking.
+Unlike the \textsc{Dynascore} results, we find that the average performance ranking is not preserved when using our voting rules.
 The most notable difference is with \textsc{DeBERTa} and \textsc{RoBERTa} systems, which may become penalised for low efficiency in our case.
 The reason is that in \textsc{Dynascore}, the weight of $0.5$ is assigned to performance which blocks substantial changes in re-ranking.